 In This Article

 What exactly is "vetiver"?
-In this article, we explain where this popular fragrance ingredient comes from, what it smells like and we share some actual perfumes that contain vetiver.
+In this article, we explain where this popular fragrance ingredient comes from, what it smells like, and share some perfumes that contain vetiver.

 What Is Vetiver?

 Vetiver (in French, vetyver) is a fast-growing perennial grass from the Poaceae family of plants, which also includes lemongrass and citronella.
 It has a large, interlinked root system from which the essential oil of the plant, used widely in perfumery and incense production, is derived.

 Vetiver is native to Southern India, Sri Lanka, and Indonesia, but today is widely cultivated in various countries around the world, including Reunion, Haiti, the Philippines, Japan, the Comoro Islands, West Africa and Polynesia.

 In India, vetiver essential oil was an ingredient of ancient perfumes and was referred to as "the oil of tranquility".
 It was also a common ingredient of incense powders in India and Sri Lanka, where it is called Khus.
 It has long been prized for its fixative qualities and is still frequently used to stabilize other, more volatile or delicate perfume ingredients.
 Today, vetiver is a hugely important perfume ingredient, particularly in fragrances for men.

 Vetiver is described as smelling warm and dry and conveying earthy, woody, leather, balsamic and smoky notes.